seanrose/broadcast/README.md

 	    	"filePickerKey": "API key for filepicker.io"
 	  	}
 	}

 ## Signup Links (all of these are free)
 - Box View API key: http://box.com/developer_signup
 - Kadira: https://ui.kadira.io/sign-up?plan=free
 - Google Analytics: https://www.google.com/analytics/
 - Filepicker: https://developers.inkfilepicker.com/register/

+## Running the App

+From the root of the project, after configuring `settings.json`, run this command:

+	meteor --settings settings.json

 ## For More Info About Meteor